whisher/test-extract-text-webpack-plugin/README.md

 # test-extract-text-webpack-plugin
-To test a extract-text-webpack-plugin errot
+* To test an extract-text-webpack-plugin error
-Module build failed: Error: Didn't get a result from child compiler
+* Module build failed: Error: Didn't get a result from child compiler